jpedr0c/42_gnl/README.md

 3. Finally, compile the source files along with your code

 ## ⚠️ Notes
 This project is for educational purposes only and should not be used in production.
-Also, some of these functions may not be optimized or follow the latest C language standards.
+Also, this function may not be optimized or follow the latest C language standards.
 Therefore, use them with caution.